Hawxy/Marten.Rebuilds.Distributed.AspNetCore/README.md

 3. `dotnet run --urls=http://localhost:5012/` (this order is important - the UI is configured to connect to this node)
 4. `rebuild-ui` folder -> 'npm i' -> 'npm run dev'
 5. Use the UI to seed some data, then you should be good to test a rebuild.
+6. You can test the middleware by attempting to seed an entity during a rebuild, your console should show a 503 exception.